LawnchairLauncher/lawnicons/README.md

 </div>

 ### Icons
-Following the design guidelines is essensial.
 You can add the missing icons if they are of high quality.
+Following the Lawnicons design guidelines is essensial.
 Add no more than 5 icons at a time to avoid unnecessary rework.
 To help with requests, please prioritize popular, widely-installed (5M+) apps.

 > [!NOTE]
 > Each icon approved and merged on the first try fulfills [a simple community request](https://lawnicons-requests.vercel.app/?filters=easy).